Heineken Prizes

 Honouring the best in Arts and Sciences

-Since 2010 we also celebrate the future generations.
-We reward four young researchers, employed at a Dutch research institute, whose work holds great promise, and who will be presented with Heineken Young Scientists Awards.
+This year, we will also celebrate the future generations.
+We will reward four young researchers employed at a Dutch research institute whose work holds great promise and who will be presented with the Heineken Young Scientists Awards.
+All laureates are selected by an independent jury.

 Legacy